top of page

 Strategic storytelling, when done well, isn’t fluff.
 It’s high-value, intentional and purposeful.
 It helps people feel, understand and ultimately act.

-The "Unicorn"
+The "Unicorn" Generalist

 Storytelling is often difficult to hire for because it requires two skill sets that rarely live in the same person, but almost always live in the same team or organization.
 They are both logical and analytical.

-• Editorial judgment: what’s the actual story here?
+• Editorial Judgment: what’s the actual story here?

-• Systems thinking: how does this scale without falling apart?
+• Systems Thinking: how does this scale without falling apart?

 Most content marketers can do the second.
 Most journalists can do the first.
 Companies and organizations need someone who can do both but many don't understand how to recruit and fill this role properly.